xiaodongliang/bim360-node.js-issues.api/README.md

 4. click pushpin attributes if it is not null.
 The corresponding model will be loaded and the issue pushpin will be added by Pushpin Extension
 5. fill in issue title and due date, click [create issue], one new issue will be created.
 6. select one issue in the issue tree, fill in comment body, and click [create comments], one new comment will be attached to the issue
-7. select one issue in the issue tree, select one local photo, click []
+7. select one issue in the issue tree, select one local photo, then click [Attach Image]. after while, expand the node of attachments of the issue to check if the file is attached.
+8. Go to BIM 360 >> Field Management >> Issue tab to check if the new issue is created, check its attachments/comments.

 ![thumbnail](help/basic.png)